If you are a victim of coercive control or other forms of domestic violence, don't wait any longer. Contact me here or call (415) 840-0570.

 Have Questions?
 Contact The Geller Firm Today

 If you or a loved one is being subjected to coercive control, or some other form of spousal abuse, now is the time for action to ensure you get into a safe environment sooner rather than later.
 The Geller Firm is here to help.
 Our legal team possesses a deep understanding of California law, particularly the laws and regulations governing divorce, domestic violence, and other family law issues.
-We are located in the San Francisco Bay Area and are proud to provide legal services in Lafayette, Orinda, Moraga, and Contra Costa County, along with San Francisco, San Jose, Oakland, and Pleasanton..
+We are located in the San Francisco Bay Area and are available for virtual and in-person consultations.
 Contact us today to schedule a confidential appointment.